LordGriz/TradeCommissionApp/README.md

 ### Domain
 This library contains all the Entities, ValueObjects, and business logic needed to operate within the application domain.

-### CalculationService
+### TradeCommission.CalculationService
 The service contains the application logic which processes Domain Objects to calculate the total commission.
 The service itself has no knowledge of how a commission is calculated, and simply sums the totals it's given.

+The calculation service may use a large number of threads (cpus) so it is maintained as a separate api service.
+It connects to the [TradeCommission.ApiService]TradeCommission.ApiService instead of directly to the database.

 ### TradeCommission.AppHost
 An application orchestrator with allows a view into the distributed services.
 A link to each endpoint is provided along with links to the logs and metrics of each service.
 This project is standard in .NET Aspire.